 - D3.
 Take 4 blue struts and connect to the same two blue hubs at the top of the dome. - D4.
-Take two blue struts and two purple hubs, and attach one purple hub to the end of each strut.
+Take two blue struts and attach two purple hubs.

 Make certain the openings in the purple hub are 90 degrees from the strut so that they will point to the sides of the tunnel dome.